While our website displays a large range of dining tables that we've made previously,

 product is new, but they will wear much differently over time, especially

-with everyday use.
+with constant everyday use.

 We use the higher quality two pack lacquers, which have a hardener added

 to them before they're applied.
 Our low sheen lacquered finish is

 hard-wearing, scratch resistant and will last for many years depending on

 the type of use it gets.

 Depending on your preference for the size of table you'd like, we can

 usually change the proportions of various elements to suit the style.
 For

 example, if you're after a particularly large platform table, we would

 recommend using thicker boards of timber to provide a nice substantial